 We often start by setting goals when a new year, a new season, a new cycle begins.
 With the arrival of sunny days, the desire to go out and move is felt.
-Motivation suddenly returns and many take the opportunity to get back into sport.
+Motivation suddenly returns and many take the opportunity to get back to sport.
 To progress sustainably, it is essential to set different levels of development and then a long-term objective.
 In this article, we'll see how to set goals and stick to them without getting discouraged.

 Reach your fitness goals with these 8 tips